MarkusHarmsen/komponent/README.md

 Each component has its own folder, containing a Ruby module, a partial, a stylesheet and a JavaScript file.

-Komponent relies heavily on webpacker to manage dependencies and generate the production JS and CSS files.
+Komponent relies heavily on shakapacker to manage dependencies and generate the production JS and CSS files.

 This README examples are written in Slim, but Komponent is compatible with: